MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-tenant-setup.md

 :::image type="content" source="media/powerbi-implementation-planning-tenant-setup/determine-default-data-region.png" alt-text="Image shows how to determine the default data region, as described in the previous paragraph." border="false":::

 If you discover that your Power BI tenant resides in a region that isn't ideal, you can move it.
-To [move your Power BI tenant](/power-bi/admin/service-admin-region-move) to another region, your global Microsoft 365 administrator can open a support request.
+To [move your Power BI tenant](/power-bi/admin/service-admin-region-move) to another region, your global Microsoft 365 administrator should open a support request.

 The relocation of a Power BI tenant to another region isn't a fully automated process, and some downtime is involved.
 Be sure to take into consideration the [prerequisites and actions](/power-bi/admin/service-admin-region-move) that are required before and after the move.